-For news and updates, follow @CorinthianChall on Twitter and Facebook.
+For news and updates, follow @CorinthianChall on Twitter and Facebook and Instagram

-We have teamed up with Everyday Hero to enable racegoers and supporters to participate in what promises to be a very entertaining saga.
+We have teamed up with JustGiving to enable racegoers and supporters to participate in what promises to be a very entertaining saga.
 Each rider will have their own microsite detailing their progress, their highs and lows, with feeds to their social media channels.
-Help them along the way to raise money for Irish Injured Jockeys by clicking on the button opposite to Everyday Hero.
+The team at Irish injured Jockeys will set up the Online fundraising campaign and also an individual rider page.
+Help them along the way to raise money for Irish Injured Jockeys by clicking on the button opposite to donate.

 ABOUT IRISH INJURED JOCKEYS